HISTORY OF THE 4TH OF JULY: ALEXANDER HAMILTON

-Career and Congress
+Alexander Hamilton’s Career and Congress

 Hamilton practiced law successfully in New York City.
 While serving, he called for the funding of the national government by the states and the assumption of state debts by the federal government.
 He drafted a call to revise the existing Articles of Confederation, the first documents of the U.S. government after the Revolutionary War, which Hamilton considered too weak for current needs.

-The Federalists Papers
+Alexander Hamilton’s Part in The Federalists Papers

-While serving as an assemblyman in the New York State Legislature, he was chosen as a delegate to the Constitutional Convention of 1787, where he called the United States “a Hercules in the cradle,” believing in a strong central government and in curbing States’ rights.
+While serving as an assemblyman in the New York State Legislature, he was chosen as a delegate to the Constitutional Convention of 1787.
+He called the United States “a Hercules in the cradle,” believing in a strong central government and in curbing States’ rights.
 While he did not agree with all the elements of the Constitution, he signed it nonetheless and urged others to do the same.
 He recruited both John Jay and James Madison to write essays to defend the Constitution.
 These became known as The Federalist Papers; he wrote 51 of the 85 essays.

-As the first Secretary of the Treasury from 1789, he was the principal driving force of Washington’s administration and the creator of the U.S. central banking system, the establishing of the U.S. Mint, and a “System of Cutters” which became the birth of the U.S. Coast Guard.
+As the first Secretary of the Treasury from 1789, he was the principal driving force of Washington’s administration and the creator of the U.S. central banking system, the establishing of the U.S. Mint, and a “System of Cutters,” which became the birth of the U.S. Coast Guard.